tldr-pages/tldr/pages/common/ipfs.md

 > Inter Planetary File System.
 > A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.

+- Add a file from local to the file system and pin It:

+`ipfs add {{filename}}`

+- Add a folder and its files recursively from local to the File System:

+`ipfs add -r {{folder}}`

 - Save a remote file and give It a name but not pin It:

 `ipfs get {{hash}} -o {{filename}}`

-- Add a file from local to the file system with the filename (-w) and pin It:

-`ipfs add {{filename}} -w`

-- Add a folder and files in It from local to the File System and pin It:

-`ipfs add -r {{folder}}`

-- Pin a remote file, locally:
+- Pin a remote file locally:

 `ipfs pin add {{hash}}`

-- Check pinned files:
+- Display pinned files:

 `ipfs pin ls`